-All sides are expected to be in position to bowl the first ball of their final over by the scheduled or rescheduled cessation time for the innings.
-In the event of them failing to do so, as an overrate penalty, one fewer fielder shall be permitted outside the fielding restriction area in 28.1.3 than would normally be the case for the remaining deliveries.
-All penalties in this regard will be imposed immediately the ball first becomes dead after the scheduled or re-scheduled cessation time for the innings.

-The full quota of overs will be completed.

-If the innings is terminated before the scheduled or re-scheduled cut-off time, no over-rate penalty shall apply.
-If the innings is interrupted, the over-rate penalty will apply based on the rescheduled cessation time for that innings.

-The Umpire shall inform the fielding team Captain when taking the field for the first time and on every subsequent occasion if play is interrupted by the weather, the scheduled cessation time for that innings.
-The Umpire at the bowler's end will inform the fielding Captain, the batter and his/her fellow Umpire of any time allowances as and when they arise.
+- 12.7.1 All sides are expected to be in position to bowl the first ball of their final over by the scheduled or rescheduled cessation time for the innings.
+In the event of them failing to do so, as an over-rate penalty, one fewer fielder shall be permitted outside the fielding restriction area referred to in Playing Condition 28.2 than would normally be the case for the remaining deliveries.
+All penalties in this regard will be imposed immediately if the ball is dead, or if not, immediately the ball first becomes dead after the scheduled or re-scheduled cessation time for the innings. - 12.7.2 The full quota of overs will be completed. - 12.7.3 If the innings is terminated before the scheduled or re-scheduled cut-off time, no over-rate penalty shall apply.
+If the innings is interrupted, the over-rate penalty will apply based on the re-scheduled cessation time for that innings. - 12.7.4 The umpire shall inform the fielding team captain when taking the field for the first time and on every subsequent occasion if play is interrupted by the weather, the scheduled cessation time for that innings.
+The umpire at the bowler's end will inform the fielding captain, the batter and their fellow umpire of any time allowances as and when they arise.
 (This matter will not be subject to retrospective negotiation).
 In addition, in all reduced overs matches, the fielding team will be given one over's leeway.
-For the avoidance of doubt, one overs leeway means that the fielding side must be in position to bowl the first ball of the penultimate over by the scheduled or rescheduled cut off time.

-Over-rate penalties apply only to innings of 10 overs or more duration unless a penalty has been applied before 10 overs have been bowled.
-In innings of less than 10 overs' duration, Umpires shall apply the penalty run Laws for time wasting especially strictly.

-This is the only penalty for a slow over-rate.
+For the avoidance of doubt, one overs leeway means that the fielding side must be in position to bowl the first ball of the penultimate over by the scheduled or rescheduled cut off time. - 12.7.5 Over-rate penalties apply only to innings of 10 overs or more duration unless a penalty has been applied before 10 overs have been bowled.
+In innings of less than 10 overs' duration, umpires shall apply the penalty run Laws for time wasting especially strictly. - 12.7.6 This is the only penalty for a slow over-rate.

-12.6 - Strategic Timeout
+12.8 Strategic Timeout

-The fielding side's Captain may apply to the Umpires (not to be unreasonably withheld) to take a Strategic Timeout in accordance with the following:

-- A team may only apply for the Strategic Timeout when they are the fielding side and when the ball is dead. - A Strategic Timeout may be taken mid-over or between overs - It is not mandatory to take a Strategic Timeout - A Strategic Timeout shall be for 90 seconds duration and shall be deemed to have commenced at the time that it is signalled by the umpires - If a Strategic Timeout has been signalled, then the 90 seconds allocated to it shall be completed even if players have cause to leave the field during this period. - The batters and the fielding team must be ready for the next ball of the match 90 seconds after the Strategic Timeout has been allowed by the Umpires - A Strategic Timeout may not be taken in the first 25 balls of either innings - The side fielding second may take a Strategic Timeout even though the side fielding first did not take one, whether through choice or because the innings was terminated prior to the Strategic Timeout being taken - If any Strategic Timeout, for whatever reason, is not taken or available to be taken, the 90 seconds allocated to it shall be added to the extra time allocated to the match
+- 12.8.1 The fielding side's captain may apply to the umpires (not to be unreasonably withheld) to take a Strategic Timeout in accordance with the following: - (a) a team may only apply for the Strategic Timeout when they are the fielding side and when the ball is dead; - (b) a Strategic Timeout may be taken mid-over or between overs; - (c) it is not mandatory to take a Strategic Timeout; - (d) a Strategic Timeout shall be for 90 seconds duration and shall be deemed to have commenced at the time that it is signalled by the umpires; - (e) if a Strategic Timeout has been signalled, then the 90 seconds allocated to it shall be completed even if players have cause to leave the field during this period; - (f) the batters and the fielding team must be ready for the next ball of the match 90 seconds after the Strategic Timeout has been allowed by the umpires; - (g) a Strategic Timeout may not be taken in the first 25 balls of either innings; - (h) the side fielding second may take a Strategic Timeout even though the side fielding first did not take one, whether through choice or because the innings was terminated prior to the Strategic Timeout being taken; - (i) if any Strategic Timeout, for whatever reason, is not taken or available to be taken, the 90 seconds allocated to it shall be added to the extra time allocated to the match.

-12.7 Ringing of the Bell
+12.9 Ringing of the Bell